OCR-D/spec/web_api.md

 specific [processor](https://ocr-d.de/en/spec/glossary#ocr-d-processor), trigger a processor run, and check the status of a running processor.
 By exposing these endpoints, the server can encapsulate the detailed setup of the system and offer users a single entry to the processors.
 The implementation of this section is provided by [OCR-D/core](https://github.com/OCR-D/core).
-Implementors do not need to implement it themselves, they can reuse and/or extend the reference implementation from OCR-D/core.
+Implementers do not need to implement it themselves, they can reuse and/or extend the reference implementation from OCR-D/core.

 **Workflow**: Beyond single processors, one can manage